Jitses/FinalMinorProject/process.md

 to show the right colours on the map.
 Got to a solution to use a custom labelled monthly timeline.
 The timeline will return a date when dragged.
 The dates are monthly, so for 1939-1945 there are 72 months/datapoints.
 When the date is returned, a for loop will use this date to check whether a country has been liberated, surrendered or invaded and give the country the right colour.
 - Interaction between bar chart and map works well now.
 The bar chart needs some small adjustments: x axis labels and the height is not optimal (sometimes the top corner numbers are on the border of the container, so not completely visible).

+# 12-6-2018
+- Today I worked on the colouring of the map (connected to the draggable slider).
+The slider + map colouring does not work optimally, in a sense that it only works well when the slider is moved slowly.
+I talked to Sascha about this.
+We agreed that it would be better to instead make a play button, that when clicked, colours the map automatically over time (monthly, 1939-1945) and shows which month it is at when playing.